sfbrigade/datasci-earthquake/README.md

 ***
 # Configuration of environment variables
 The ```.env.local``` file contains environment variables used in the application to configure settings for both the backend and frontend components.
-It's essential for local development and should not be checked into version control for security reasons.
+If it contains sensitive information, ```.env.local``` should not be checked into version control for security reasons.
+Right now there is no sensitive information but later secret management tools will be introduced.
 The file is organized into three main sections:
   - **Postgres Environment Variables**.
 This section contains the credentials to connect to the PostgreSQL database, such as the username, password, and the name of the database.
   - **Backend Environment Variables**.
 These variables are used by the backend (e.g., FastAPI) to configure its behavior and to connect to the database and the frontend application.